-7.8 CHG Line
+7.4 CHG line

-The $\overline{\text{CHG}}$ line is an active-low, open-drain output that is used as an interrupt to alert the host that the client is ready to send a response or that an OBP message is pending and ready to be read by the host.
+The $\overline{\text{CHG}}$ line is an active-low, open-drain output that is used to alert the host that a new message is available in the Message Processor T5 object.
 This provides the host with an interrupt-style interface with the potential for fast response times.
 It reduces the need for wasteful I2C communications.

-NOTE The host should always use the CHG line as an indication that a message is ready to be read from the Message Processor T5 object; the host should never poll the device for messages.
+The host should always use the $\overline{\text{CHG}}$ line as an indication that a message is ready to be read from the Message Processor T5 object; the host should never poll the device for messages.